Nonprofit of the Year Award: Matthew G. Bateman, alongside the Honorable Jonathan G. Jacobson, and In Flight Board President Ralph LaCasio.

 Large Business of the Year: DocuWare

 DocuWare is a cloud-based document management and workflow solutions company.
 Since opening its new office in Beacon earlier this year, DocuWare has continued to expand worldwide.
-The company invests in its employees and the community, collaborating with local organizations to fight food insecurity and supporting tech education through sponsored training courses and job placement assistance.
+The company invests in its employees and the community, collaborating with local organizations to fight food insecurity.
+Additionally, they support tech education through sponsored training courses and job placement assistance.

 Small Business of the Year: Creature Comforts Animal Hospital, P.C.